knuedge/lita-puppet/README.md

 * Some of the commands require a [PuppetDB](https://docs.puppet.com/puppetdb/) server, and it must be specified in the configuration.
 * Other commands require that Lita has SSH access to machines using an SSH key, and that Lita has Passwordless `sudo` capabilities.
 This sounds scary, but it can be done in a very restrictive way (and if you're using puppet, you can automate it).
+* Lita authorization groups are used to restrict certain commands

 ## Configuration